la-ots/pelican/docs/foundation/brand-colors.md

 **Secondary**

 The Secondary color is used to support the primary color.
-In Pelican, ``, is often used for the following items:
+In Pelican, `$secondary`, is often used for the following items:

 - Supporting action buttons
 - Translucent overlay background colors